muratk5n/thirdwave/en/README.md

 ---

-She surely believes in that political choice, but what I'm saying is the system will pull people that fit to a certain mold, from bizarre extremes.
+She surely believes in that political choice, but what I'm saying is the system will pull people from extremes fitting a certain mold.
 The pro-choice Catholic ends up in Dem leadership, the only Episcopalian who is anti-choice ends up as Fox News anchor.
 These actors will heatedly argue over stuff that could've easily been handled (in fact was) years ago.
 This situation is created by centrist Democrats.
-They are responsible for the Original Sin - Know Thy Side.
+They are responsible for the Original Sin - not Knowing Thy Side.

 ---